matthewmoscou/QKdomain/README.md

 ## Example
 ### Identify all thioredoxins in <i>Arabidopsis thaliana</i>
-The user is required to first identify a set of protein sequences to be evaluated.
-Next, InterProScan needs to be ran on these sequences and the output in tab-separated format (tsv) is used as input for domain analysis.
+The user is required to identify a set of protein sequences to be evaluated.
+Next, use InterProScan to evaluate these sequences.
+The resulting output in tab-separated format (tsv) is used as input for domain analysis. `QKdomain_preprocess.py` is used to assess the domain content present in the protein data set.
 ```bash
 python QKdomain_preprocess.py examples/Athaliana_167_TAIR10.protein.TRX.fa.tsv At_TRX_preprocess.txt
 ```
-The output file `At_TRX_preprocess.txt` can be used to manually curate identifiers to generate redundant abbreviations for the next component of the analysis.
+The output file `At_TRX_preprocess.txt` is used to manually curate identifiers to generate redundant abbreviations for the next component of the analysis.
 Below is an example of a set of abbreviations generated from `At_TRX_preprocess.txt`.
 ```
 Coil	CC
 PF00085	TRX